ndiddy99/openmadoola/README.md

 Right Shift | Back | Select
 Enter | Start | Start

 You can change the controls in the options menu.
+Pressing A+B+Select+Start in-game will exit to the title screen.

 ## Build Instructions